jonasrenault/orion/README.md

 orion --help
 ```

-to see the various commands available (or take a look at the [documentation](https://jonasrenault.github.io/adomvi/) for examples).
+to see the various commands available (or take a look at the [documentation](https://jonasrenault.github.io/orion/) for examples).

 ## Contents

-- The [orion](./adomvi/) directory contains the source code used to fetch and format datasets for training a Yolov8 model for object detection.
+- The [orion](./orion/) directory contains the source code used to fetch and format datasets for training a Yolov8 model for object detection.
 - The [resources](./resources/) directory contains video samples for vehicle detection task.
 - The [notebooks](./notebooks/) directory contains exemple notebooks on how to
   1. [Prepare](./notebooks/01_Prepare.ipynb) a custom dataset of images annotated for automatic detection of military vehicles.
   2. [Train](./notebooks/02_Train.ipynb) train a Yolov8 model using the prepared dataset.
-  3. Run [tracking](./notebooks/03_Track.ipynb) using the trained model on a sample video.
-  4. Fine tune [Dreambooth](./notebooks/04_DreamboothFineTuning.ipynb) to generate images of a tank.
+  2. [Evaluate](./notebooks/03_Evaluate.ipynb) train a Yolov8 model using the prepared dataset.

 ## Run the notebooks